-Complex and non-healing wounds often require the advanced care provided by the St. Mary’s Regional Wound Center.
+Complex and non-healing wounds often require the advanced care provided by the St. Mary's Wound and Hyperbaric Center.
 We are a specialized outpatient wound care treatment center dedicated to the care of patients with chronic, non-healing wounds.

 Patients referred to our program benefit from a comprehensive approach to wound care.
 Our center is staffed by a multidisciplinary team of physicians, nurses and technicians with advanced training in wound care and hyperbaric medicine.
 Integrating a team of wound care professionals increases the level of care, while offering patients the most advanced healing options.